kendalldascoli/Network-Cloud-Computing/README.md

 - Next, navigate to the Terminal and enter (for Mac users) /Applications/MAMP/htdocs/index.html
     - This will create an index.html in the directory for your     operating system
 - Once that is complete, go to Virtual Studio Code or a text/code editor and add/replace "Welcome to Capstone Consulting"
-- Test that this is working by have the alternate computer navigate to a browser and input the IP of the laptop that set up the Web Server, if it goes through to a screen that says "Welcome to Capstone Consulting" then it was a success.
+- Test that this is working by having the alternate computer navigate to a browser and input the IP of the laptop that set up the Web Server, if it goes through to a screen that says "Welcome to Capstone Consulting" then it was a success.
 If it doesnt, please refer to the FAQ section.

--
+## Setting up the DNS Server
+- On the computer that was not used for the Web Server, open NAMO and hit create record
 ## Add a Router to Connect Networks
 - Insert a router to enable communication between different networks.